OrijinTech/OrijinTech/README.md

 - 👋 Hi, I’m @OrijinTech, you can find my blog here: https://dev.to/ghooul
-- 👀 I’m interested in AI, Robotics, Software development, iOS development and of course chicken wings :P
+- 👀 I’m interested in AI, Robotics, Software development, iOS development and of course Anime fan :P
 - 🌱 My main techstack is SWIFTUI + Google Firebase
 - 📫 How to reach me: yongxiangj1999@gmail.com
 <!---